Albert0i/MoreOnQueryingChinese/README.md

 }
 ```

-Now, you can query the top 10 most often used token in all sentences:
+You can query the top 10 most often used tokens in all sentences with:
 ```
 ZREVRANGEBYSCORE fts:chinese:wc +inf -inf WITHSCORES LIMIT 0 10
 ```

-As you can see, with time and patience you can do much more with Redis...
-Your only boundary is imagination!
+As you can see, with a little bit effort and patience, you can do much more with Redis...
+The only boundary is your imagination!

 #### VI.
 Querying the database
+Now, come to our main course, querying the data:
 `search3.js`
 ```

 ```

 #### VII.
 Summary
 | Sentences | Tokens |